 The main screen is automatically opened at startup (Figure 1).
 On this screen it is possible to create a new simulation file and manage the simulation files previously created.
 To create a new file (site), push the button (+) at the top left of the screen.
 The created file will be added to the list of recent files reported on the bottom of the screen.
 To quickly open a file, double-click a name in the list.
 Alternatively, by selecting a file with a single click, the user can open the file with the symbol of the pencil.
 The buttons reported on the right of the file name, allow to duplicate the file, save the file, print a PDF report, or remove the file from the list.
-To open a file previously saved, use the button of the folder reported on the symbols present in the main screen.
+To open a file previously saved, use the button of the folder reported on the right of the button to create a new file.
+Table 1 reports a brief description of the symbols present in the main screen.